This post offers an introduction to planning a spiritual retreat.

 Oracle cards or tarot

-Oracle and tarot cards can be a fun way to help with discernment.
-Oracle cards or Tarot decks are one of the tools I use to assist me with focusing on where I am spiritually, whether on a retreat, while journaling, before meditation, or at other times.
-Over the years I’ve tried a number of different decks and found the imagery and messages I like.
-I treat the practice like a light-hearted piece of information to help frame what I’m feeling, or to help amplify what I need to know.
+Oracle and tarot cards can be fun ways to support discernment.
+Oracle cards or Tarot decks are among the tools I use to help me focus on where I am spiritually, whether on a retreat, while journaling, before meditation, or at other times.
+Over the years, I’ve tried several decks and found the ones I like.
+I treat the practice like a light-hearted piece of information to help frame what I’m feeling or amplify what I need to know.

-The meaning of the card can be what you see in the image on the card.
+The meaning of the card can be what you see in the card’s image.
 Or you can use the book that usually accompanies a deck to help you interpret the meaning.
-Some people believe that if a card lands upside down it is the opposite meaning.
+Some people believe that if a card lands upside down, it has the opposite meaning.
 I don’t invest too much in the meaning of a card.
-I just glance at it and see what jumps out at me.
+I glance at it and see what jumps out at me.

 I use oracle and Tarot cards when I’m on retreat to give depth to my intention or to help me see things I’m not considering.
-I often bring several decks on a retreat so that I can draw one card from each deck and see what they hold in common.
+I often bring several decks to a retreat so I can draw one card from each and see what they have in common.

 Nature

-For me, nature is an important part of a spiritual retreat, even if only symbolized by a dish of water, a stone, or a candle.
+For me, nature is an integral part of a spiritual retreat, even if only symbolized by a dish of water, a stone, or a candle.

-When I’m on retreat I like to walk in nature, sit by the water, lay on a blanket, and watch for eagles soaring overhead, or just be still outside.
+When I’m on retreat, I like to walk in nature, sit by the water, lie on a blanket, and watch for eagles soaring overhead, or just be still outside.

-I love to make a fire during a retreat, and use it for burning written intentions, and making s’mores.
-Sometimes I create bundles of symbolic herbs, small burnable objects, and written words tied together with string to burn.
-Once I even burned a family bible that held a lot of bad energy due to family emotional cut-offs and abuse.
+I love making a fire during a retreat and using it to burn written intentions and make s’mores.
+Sometimes I create bundles of symbolic herbs, small burnable objects, and written words tied together with a string to burn.
+Once, I even burned a family bible that held a lot of bad energy due to family emotional cut-offs and abuse.
 Even though it was a taboo item to burn, in this case, it felt like the right thing to do to free the negative family history it represented.

-Water is another one of the things I feel is essential to ritual and retreat, whether it is sitting beside the water, using it to wash something clean, like crystals, or throwing objects into the water.
+Water is another thing I feel is essential to ritual and retreat, whether it is sitting beside the water, using it to wash something clean, like crystals, or throwing objects into the water.

 And being in the green space of a forest, slow yoga movement outside, walking on a wooded path, or dipping into a cool lake are all magical nature activities.